English in Early Childhood

 The main linguistic aim of early foreign-language learning is to develop listening and speaking skills – through various communicative tasks and activities.

-To produce natural spoken language, children need to be exposed to authentic language input.
+To speak the language correctly, they have to be exposed to the authentic pronunciation and phonetics of the language.
 Teachers should be good models and provide quality materials and meaningful situations.

 Methods/techniques we use to help children learn English is by: